humdrum-tools/humdrum-documentation/guide/ch04/index.md

 French Solfège
 --------------

-The common French system for pitch naming uses a so-called \"fixed-do\" method of diatonic pitch designations: *do, ré, mi, fa, sol, la* and *si* (rather than *ti*), where *do* corresponds to the English/German
+The common French system for pitch naming uses a so-called "fixed-do" method of diatonic pitch designations: *do, ré, mi, fa, sol, la* and *si* (rather than *ti*), where *do* corresponds to the English/German
 \`C\'.
 In the Humdrum [`**solfg`](/rep/solfg)